- >Best Crypto Exchanges

 Although Coinbase started out as a platform focused on the United States and Bitstamp was mainly concerned about the European market, both of these exchanges have expanded to other jurisdictions over time.
 In fact, due to the fact that bitcoin trading is heavily concentrated around the U.S. dollar rather than other fiat currencies, the trading activity on Bitstamp is more focused on the BTC/USD trading pair rather than the BTC/EUR trading pair.

 In terms of cryptocurrencies, Bitstamp is much more conservative than Coinbase.
 While Coinbase originally started out as a bitcoin-only platform, the exchange started to embrace a large number of alternative crypto assets and tokens alongside their embrace of the Ethereum cryptocurrency network.
 On Bitstamp you’ll be limited to only the most popular cryptocurrencies like bitcoin, Ether, XRP, Bitcoin Cash, and LINK.
-On Coinbase, it should be noted that you can only gain access to all of the crypto assets offered by the platform if you’re willing to use Coinbase Pro.
+On Coinbase, it should be noted that you gain access to a greater variety of trading pairs with the Advanced Trade platform.

 Trading Power